Resources

 If the policyholder fails to pay the premiums within the grace period specified by the insurance company, the policy may lapse, resulting in the loss of coverage.
 It is essential to ensure timely premium payments to maintain the validity of the policy and avoid any gaps in coverage.

-Here is the settlement process followed by most life insurance companies in India.
+Here is the settlement process followed by most Life Insurance companies in India.

-Step 1: Intimating the Insurance CompanyUpon the demise of the policyholder, the first step is to inform the insurance company about the claim.
+Upon the policyholder's demise, the first step is to inform the insurance company about the claim.
 The nominee or the beneficiary must contact the insurance company's customer service or the dedicated claims department.
-The insurance company will provide guidance on the required documentation and initiate the claim process.
+The insurance company will guide the required documentation and initiate the claim process.

-Step 2: Submission of DocumentsThe next step involves submitting the necessary documents to support the claim.
+The next step involves submitting the necessary documents to support the claim.
 These documents usually include:

 • Death certificate of the insured individual